EXECUTIVE CHEF PASO ROBLES

 OPERATIONS & BEVERAGE DIRECTOR

-CHEF DE CUISINE » SAN LUIS OBISPO
+CHEF » SAN LUIS OBISPO

 Local owner, farmer and olive oil maker, Clotilde, has been providing Thomas Hill Organics with only the very best olive oil in the region.